sagiegurari/duckscript/README.md

 <a name="sdk-tutorial-context-commands"></a>
 ## Context Commands
-Complex commands are exactly the same as standard commands except that they have access to the runtime context.<br>
+Context commands are exactly the same as standard commands except that they have access to the runtime context.<br>
 Therefore they implement the same Command trait but this time instead if implementing the run function, they need to implement the following:

 * requires_context - Must return true